 Cannabis refers to three kinds of plants — Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
 The bud of the plant, also known as the flower, contains chemicals called cannabinoids.
 These cannabinoids have varying degrees of psychoactivity, which means they vary in how significantly they affect how you feel and the way you perceive things.

-Over 100 cannabinoids have been identified, according to the National Center for Complementary and Integrative Health.
-The best-known and most-studied ones are cannabidiol (CBD) and tetrahydrocannabinol (THC).
+Over 100 cannabinoids have been identified, according to the

 Hemp is a low-THC version of cannabis.
 Biologically speaking, they’re the same species of plant, but legally speaking, a product needs to contain